VijeshVS/VijeshVS/README.md

 - 👋 Hi, I’m @VijeshVS
-- 👀 I’m interested in web design
+- 👀 I’m interested in creating bots for discord
 - 🌱 I’m currently learning in 10th class
 - 📫 How to reach me
+- Twitter @vijeshsshetty

 <!---
 VijeshVS/VijeshVS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.